Qasim Mahmood: 1961 To 1971

 In 1963, Qasim's only novel, Chalay Din Bahar Kay (By gone days of spring) was published.
 The theme of novel is Pakistan's Society changing norms and moral values, due to modern material life coming from west.
 In 1964 Qasim become Editor in chief of Urdu's second Digest, Siara Digest.
 Due to his sound editorship and toil, Siara Digest becomes known social literacy and knowledgeable magazine.

 In 1965 he joined the team of Urdu Encyclopedia as an editor.
 Well known publishing firm, Ferozsons was compiling and publishing this encyclopedia.
 Syed Sibte Hassan has edited articles of Urdu alphabet alif to ray, written by staff of Feroze sons.
 Now Qasim wrote articles of alphabets of seen to yay, and completed the encyclopedia.
 He also edited his articles.
 As a policy of Feroz Sons, they did not publish name of editor or writer in Urdu encyclopedia.
 So only Ferozsons's chairman, Dr A Wahid name was publish as Editor in chief.

-In 1966, for some months, Qasim also edited eminent Urdu literary magazine Adab-e-Latif.
-He gave a new shape and style to magazine.
-Same year, second anthology of his short stories was published i.e. Qasim Kee Mendi (Qasim's Henna).
-(Here it is reference of Hazrat Al-Qasim bin Imam Hasan, who was martyred in Karbala).
+In 1966, for some months, Qasim also edited the Urdu literary magazine Adab-e-Latif.
+That year a second anthology of his short stories was published, Qasim Kee Mendi (Qasim's Henna).
+(A reference to Qasim ibn Hasan, who was killed in Karbala).

 In 1966, Franklin book program decided to compile and publish Urdu Jamia Encyclopedia.
 Its base was to be English language Columbia Encyclopedia.
 Now a board of editors was formed.
 Qasim is included in board.
 He worked with Justice S. A. Rahman, Prof. Hameed Ahmed Khan (V C, Punjab University), and famous Urdu writer, Maulana Ghulam Rasool Mehr.
 He participated in making of Index and wrote articles about History, Sociology and Anthropology.
 Urdu Jamia Encyclopedia was published in 1982 in two volumes.